 Wash all fruit thoroughly to remove any surface pesticides or chemicals before giving it to your bird and discard anything spoiled, moldy, or past its prime.
 In general, any part of the fruit you wouldn't eat shouldn't be given to your bird either — although for different reasons.

 Apple seeds, for instance, are toxic to parrots.
 Since the pits of cherries, peaches, pears, and apricots contain traces of cyanide, pare away both those and the flesh surrounding them.
 For convenience, cut up fruit ahead of time and refrigerate portions in air-tight containers or sealed plastic bags.

 Avoid processed fruits for birds

 Macaws and other members of the parrot family originate in tropical rain forests and in captivity, shouldn't eat substances that would be foreign to diets in their natural habitat.
 Canned fruits that contain added sugar or other sweetening agents such as high-fructose corn syrup aren't good for their delicate constitutions.

 Naturally-dried fruits are fine for birds but many kinds intended for human consumption are treated with sulphur-based preservatives and might contain other potentially harmful additives, such as salt and vegetable oil.
 Read labels and when in doubt, don't risk feeding it to your bird.
 Steer clear of avocados, persimmons, and rhubarb, which are toxic to parrots.

 The fleshier the fruit, the more water it contains, so if you notice increases in your bird's urine output, or changes in its color, after he feasts on fruit, don't be alarmed.
-This condition, called polyuria, is natural and healthy and, even though it may also contribute to softer feces than usual, should not be confused with diarrhea.
+This condition, called polyuria, is natural and can be a healthy way to flush out the bird.
+Even though it might also contribute to softer feces than usual, the condition should not be confused with diarrhea.